 - Mohamed Afify, Yifan Gong, Jean Paul Haton:

 Nonlinear time alignment in stochastic trajectory models for speech recognition.

-- David Lubensky, Ayman Asadi, Jayant M. Naik:
+- David M. Lubensky, Ayman Asadi, Jayant M. Naik:

 Connected digit recognition using connectionist probability estimators and mixture-Gaussian densities.